memfault/interrupt/_drafts/choosing_or_building_an_embedded_db.md

 }
 ```

 Happy building!
-And remember, persistance is not futile.
+And remember, persistence is not futile.
 Just never underestimate the limitations of flash memory.

 <!-- Interrupt Keep START -->
 {% include newsletter.html %}